shams-nahid/My-Daily-AWS-Study/public/Other Services/17 Amazon X-Ray.md

 - `annotations`: Key-value for index search
 - `metadata`: Additional data for debugging

 `annotations` can be used to filter the traced data from console.
+Also can trace by groups.

 `metadata` can include some additional key value data, that can be helpful during the debugging and tracing.